axelarnetwork/axelar-contract-deployments/sui/docs/link-token.md

 **Operator Role:**

-When Sui [receives](https://github.com/axelarnetwork/axelar-cgp-sui/blob/40458a1d6577f97416522f17e529a3a7fcd8f5c6/move/interchain_token_service/sources/interchain_token_service.move#L269-L273) a link coin GMP message, if a `Channel` is included in the `link_params`, it will be automatically added as an Operator of the Sui coin.<!-- skip-check -->
+When Sui [receives](https://github.com/axelarnetwork/axelar-cgp-sui/blob/40458a1d6577f97416522f17e529a3a7fcd8f5c6/move/interchain_token_service/sources/interchain_token_service.move#L269-L273) a link message, if a `Channel` is included in the `link_params`, it will be automatically added as an Operator of the Sui coin.<!-- skip-check -->

-When sui [creates](https://github.com/axelarnetwork/axelar-cgp-sui/blob/40458a1d6577f97416522f17e529a3a7fcd8f5c6/move/interchain_token_service/sources/interchain_token_service.move#L172-L184) a link coin GMP message, if an address is included in the `link_params`, it is presumed it will be automatically added as an Operator on the destination chain (actual behaviour depends on destination chain's implementation).<!-- skip-check -->
+When sui [creates](https://github.com/axelarnetwork/axelar-cgp-sui/blob/40458a1d6577f97416522f17e529a3a7fcd8f5c6/move/interchain_token_service/sources/interchain_token_service.move#L172-L184) a link message, if an address is included in the `link_params`, it will be added as an Operator on the destination chain (actual behaviour depends on destination implementation).<!-- skip-check -->

 **Security:**

-The operator cannot steal tokens directly, but can modify settings that affect Interchain Token Service.
+The operator cannot steal tokens directly, but can modify settings that affect the Interchain Token Service.
 Use trusted channels and addresses only.

-**Note:** The deployer account (caller of `linkToken`) must also be secure, as it has the authority to initiate token linking operations.
+**Note:** The deployer account (caller of `linkToken`) must also be secure, as it has the authority to initiate token linking operations and Operators.

 ## Step-by-Step Process

-**Example Configuration:**
+**Example Configuration**

-- Chain A (Sui): Source chain using LOCK_UNLOCK token manager type
+- Chain A (Sui): Source chain using *LOCK_UNLOCK* token manager type
-- Chain B (EVM): Destination chain using MINT_BURN token manager type
+- Chain B (EVM): Destination chain using *MINT_BURN* token manager type

 ### Step 1: Setup Tokens

 Deploy test tokens on both chains:

-**Chain A (Sui):**
+**Chain A (Sui)**

 ```bash
 # Deploy token on Sui
 ts-node sui/tokens publish-coin <symbol> <name> <decimals>
 ```

-**Chain B (EVM):**
+**Chain B (EVM)**

 ```bash
 ts-node evm/interchainTokenFactory \